E-commerce has exploded in the past two years as most people remained home and had to shop online.

 A Logo and The Right Brand Colours

-Do not forget to use your actual brand colors on the website.
+Remember to use your actual brand colors on the website.
 You want people to recognize the website easily by looking at the logo.
 Using your brand colors for borders, shadows, and button backgrounds should help.

-Doing the above will go a long way in helping cement your brand identity in the minds of all those who come across your website, thereby increasing your brand awareness.
+Doing the above will go a long way in helping cement your brand identity in the minds of all who come across your website, thereby increasing your brand awareness.

 Browser Compatibility and Consistency